UAAP football championships

-The University Athletic Association of the Philippines football championships are usually held during the second semester of the school year (December–April).
+The association football championships of the University Athletic Association of the Philippines (UAAP) are usually held during the second semester of the school year (December–April).
 However, starting with UAAP Season 87, the men's and women's collegiate tournaments were shifted to the first semester, with the boys' tournament remaining in the second semester.

 Tournament format

 The tournament has three divisions: men, women and boys.
 As of Season 77 (2014–15), eight member universities field a team in the men's division and five in the women's division.
 The number of participating schools increased to eight from seven in the men's division.
 Adamson University fielded a men's team in Season 77 (2014–15).
 Adamson made its return in men's football after more than a decade of absence.
 While in the boys division, five member universities field a team: the Ateneo de Manila University, the De La Salle University, the Far Eastern University, the University of Santo Tomas and the National University.
 The number of participating schools increased to five from the four teams of Season 79.
 NU fielded a team starting Season 80.

 In the men's division, the top four teams by the end of the double round-robin elimination will advance to the semi-final round.
 The number one seeded team will face the fourth-seeded team, while the second and third seeded teams will face each other in a one-game match.
 The winners in the semi-final round face each other in a one-game final match.
 In the event that a team sweeps all the games during the eliminations, it will automatically qualify for the final.
 The second, third and fourth seeded teams will face each other in a step-ladder format.
 The winner will face the number one seeded team in the final.
+With the inclusion of 2 guest teams Claret School and PAREF-Southridge in Season 87, and Adamson University fielding a boys' team in Season 88, the boy's division followed the format of the men's division starting Season 87.

-In the women's and boys' divisions, the top two teams at the end of the second round will face each other in a one-game final.
+In the women's divisions, the top two teams at the end of the second round will face each other in a one-game final.
 In the event that a team sweeps all the games during the eliminations, that team will have a twice-to-beat advantage in the final.